Thomas C. Hindman: Opposing the Know-Nothings

 During 1855, Hindman continued to provide support for temperance groups.
 In May 1855, he became even more active in Arkansas politics, opposing the Know-Nothings, a political faction that held strong anti-immigrant and anti-Catholic positions.
-Hindman opposed the Know-Nothings because they were primarily against slavery, he disagreed with them on immigration, and felt that they violated religious liberty.
+Hindman opposed the Know-Nothings because they were for the most part against slavery, he disagreed with them on immigration, and he felt that they violated religious liberty.
 Hindman formed a Democratic Party association, supported by his law partner Palmer, who was a Catholic.
 He spent the rest of the year speaking against the Know-Nothings across northern Arkansas, culminating in a major rally at Helena in late November.
 Cleburne was one of his primary political lieutenants at this time.
 The two targeted the Know-Nothings for their perceived abolitionism.
 When a yellow fever epidemic struck Helena that fall, only Hindman, Cleburne, and a local minister volunteered to aid doctors as nurses.
 During the epidemic, Hindman and Cleburne became good friends; they bought a newspaper together and renamed it the States Rights Democrat.

 At the outset of 1856, Hindman decided to run for Arkansas's 1st congressional district seat in the United States House of Representatives.
 He went on a speaking tour across northern Arkansas from late January to mid-March, stressing opposition to the Know-Nothings and abolitionism.
 Hindman was challenged for the Democratic Party's nomination by the popular incumbent Alfred B. Greenwood.
 The party held a nomination convention beginning on Monday, May 5.
 After 276 rounds of voting deadlocked between Hindman and Greenwood that stretched into Saturday morning, Hindman withdrew in the interest of party unity.
-Despite withdrawing from the race, Hindman actively campaigned for Greenwood and was a prominent figure in the party.
+Hindman actively campaigned for Greenwood, becoming in the words of biographers Diane Neal and Thomas Kremm "more visible during the canvass than Greenwood".
+These actions kept him in the public eye, and set him up to be a strong candidate for the 1858 election.